-Despite of the type of operating system you are trying to install, every one of them have a setup that needs certain files to be downloaded on your device prior to installation.
-This take some time depending on the speed of your device.
-The setup may include selecting the preferred language and key board layout options.
+Despite the type of operating system you are trying to install, every one of them has a setup that needs certain files to be downloaded on your device before installation.
+This takes some time depending on the speed of your device.
+The setup may include selecting the preferred language and keyboard layout options.

 Enter your product key.

-If you are suing windows 8, you have to enter the product key before installation.
-In case of previous version, the product key is required after installation.
+If you are using windows 8, you have to enter the product key before installation.
+In the case of the previous version, the product key is required after installation.
 If Linux is your operating system, then you don’t need any product key at all, just in case you are using the paid version of the operating system i.e. Red Hat.

 Choose your installation type.

 The setup would give you an option to select the installation type.
 If you are opting windows, then you would get the option of upgrading or performing a custom installation.
-If you are upgrading your older version in to a new one, it is recommended to start from the scratch.
-It will omit all errors and issues that comes along while the process is in progress.
-On other hand, if you want a dual OS, then you would be given the options if you want to install the Linux along the windows or you want to erase the disk and then install Linux.
-In the first case, you would be asked that how much disk space you want to allot to the Linux.
+If you are upgrading your older version into a new one, it is recommended to start from scratch.
+It will omit all errors and issues that come along while the process is in progress.
+On other hand, if you want a dual OS, then you would be given the options if you want to install the Linux along with the windows or you want to erase the disk and then install Linux.
+In the first case, you would be asked how much disk space you want to allot to the Linux.

 Format your partitions.

-Prior to installation of new operating system on drive, you have to format the partitions.
+Before the installation of the new operating system on the drive, you have to format the partitions.
 It will create the unallocated space required for installation.
 In this space created, you have to create a new partition to support the process of installation.
-For installing the Linux, the partitions should be formatted in Ext4 format.
+For installing the Linux, the partitions should be formatted in an Ext4 format.